 The flag of Europe

 Stars are rather common in heraldry.
 The flag of Europe consists of a circle of twelve five-pointed yellow stars on a blue field.
-Blue is traditionally the colour of the mantle of the Virgin Mary.
+Blue is traditionally the color of the mantle of the Virgin Mary.
 The model for the European flag was official on the 8th of December 1955, the day of the feast of the Immaculate Conception.

-She is brought into the wilderness
+She retires into the wilderness

 The measuring of the earth in Revelation